antsmartian/share-files/README.md

 separate multiple files with `,` and the code will be generated once the zip file is created.
 Once that is done, you can scan the QR code to download the file.

 #### Why?
 I always wanted to share files/movies from my mac to my phone.
-I used Airdrop and it annoys with signup etc, so I created one.
+I used Airdroid and it annoys me with signup etc so I created one.
 Anyways, its fun :)

 #### Todo:
 1. Support HTTPS